TeamJoe/SAT-Solver/README.md

 ** Is the score scaling correctly?
 ** Could scoring be optimized in a different spot in the decision process?
 ** Is the statistic decider actually better?
+** Maybe the assertion at VariableState:262 has an answer
 * Scoring seems good at finding single solutions, but terrible at evaluating an entire tree ** Should I reorder the sort function?